 The landlord can only terminate the cost rental tenancy under one or both of the following limited grounds:

-- The tenant has breached his/ her obligations;
+The tenant has breached their obligations;

 This means that most of the usual grounds on which a landlord can terminate a “Part 4 tenancy” do not apply to cost rental dwellings (i.e. the landlord cannot terminate the cost rental tenancy because the landlord wants to sell the property, the landlord or a family member wants to live there, the landlord wants to substantially refurbish/ renovate the property or to change its use).

-Designating a dwelling as a cost rental
+Designating a Dwelling as a Cost Rental

-To have a dwelling designated as a cost rental, an application must be made to the Minister for Housing, Local Government and Heritage (the “Minister”).
 This application should contain the information contained here in Schedule 1.
 A single application may be made for the cost rental designation of multiple dwellings.

 Information about the dwelling (e.g. number of bed spaces) must be provided in the application form, in addition to the following information: